universeJS2020/univers/README.md

 *Yes or no?
 I think you haven't!*
 *With UNIVERS this is reality!
 Download UNIVERSE and make your work easier!*

-*Please tell UNIVERSE team what would you like too see in the next updates!*
+*Please tell me what would you like too see in the next updates!*
 *Thank you for your time!*

 # Help & examples